aarkue/petri-net-editor/README.md

 # Petri Net Editor

-Written in Typescript and React.
+This package is a simple Petri net editor implemented in React and Typescript using [React Flow](https://github.com/xyflow/xyflow).